Hardik-Singh/pokerbot/README.md

-poker bot - for fun
+work in progress - hardik :)